Imran-Khan-YRT/MEMORIES_PROJECT/README.md

 1. `npx create-react-app ./`
 2. `npm cache clean --force` (in case client folder gets removed open a new terminal and try this and then again `npx create-react-app ./`)
-3.  modify package.json and `npm install` and if it fails with `npm ERR! code ENOTEMPTY while npm install` delete node modules & try again.
+3. modify package.json and `npm install` and if it fails with `npm ERR! code ENOTEMPTY while npm install` delete node modules with
+   `rm -r node_modules` & try again.

 # SERVER FOLDER............